Pong50887/RentHub-Connect-Selenium/README.md

 Try Google Chrome or Brave.

 ## 3. Saving data
-Your data are saved to cloud database (neon.tech Postgres, Amazon S3) up-to-date in real-time But if you want to save your questions and choices locally To save your data
+Your data are saved to cloud database (neon.tech Postgres, Amazon S3) up-to-date in real-time <br>
+But if you want to save your questions and choices locally <br>
+To save your data <br>

 Windows
 ```commandline
 python manage.py dumpdata auth.user --indent 4 > data\users.json
 ```

 Mac/Linux
 - users
 ```commandline